pdimens/harpy/Modules/qualitytrimming.md

 - paired-end b/gzipped fastq sequence files
 |||

-You can remove adapters and quality trim sequences using:
+Raw sequences are not suitable for downstream analyses.
+They have sequencing adapters, index sequences, regions of poor quality, etc. The first step of any genetic sequence analyses is to remove these adapters and trim poor quality data.
+You can remove adapters and quality trim sequences using the `trim` module:
 ```bash
 harpy trim OPTIONS...
 ```